Navigation with VLM framework: Towards Going to Any Language: Simulation Experiment

 \subsection{Experiment Setup}

-We conducted our experiment in Gibson\cite{gibson}, HM3D\cite{hm3d}, and MP3D\cite{mp3d} scenes, and implemented with Habitat\cite{habi2,habi3} simulation from Meta.
-We select VLM named minicpm-llama3-v2.5 as the cognitive core of the agent, a version of minicpm\cite{minicpm} series, which is a tiny VLM capable of deployment on a mobile device.
-The entire experiment can be conducted in only one single RTX3090 GPU in half-precision mode.
-The agent's actions included moving forward 0.25 meters, turning right 30 degrees, turning left 30 degrees, and terminating.
-We used SPL (Success weighted by Path Length) and SR (Success Rate)\cite{embodied_eval} as evaluation metrics.
+Evaluation task is object-oriented navigation, we set the robot in unknown environments in different scenes in Gibson\cite{gibson}, HM3D\cite{hm3d}, and MP3D\cite{mp3d} to conduct object-oriented navigation.
+We selected minicpm-v2.6\cite{minicpm} as the cognitive VLM of the agent, with comparison on larger InterVL2-5\cite{internvl} series.
+We implemented the experiment via habitat\cite{habi3} on one GTX4080 server.
+The concrete actions included moving forward 0.25 meters, turning right 30 degrees, turning left 30 degrees, and terminating.
+We set max-step limit as 500.
+We used SPL and SR\cite{embodied_eval} as evaluation metrics.
+Note the upper bound value of SPL is SR when every exploration trajectory is optimal path.
 Performance comparisons are presented in Table \ref{tab:performance}.

+We adopt the object-specific navigation task for evaluation, as there currently lacks a navigation dataset specifically designed for non-object-centric navigation.
+Later in the paper, we also provide examples of open goal language navigation in Figure \ref{fig:episodes}.
+Furthermore, using this task facilitates comparison with existing baseline methods.